Visualize proteins and ligands

 function as follows:

-from deeporigin.chemistry import show_molecules_in_sdf_file
+from deeporigin.drug_discovery.chemistry import show_molecules_in_sdf_file

 show_molecules_in_sdf_file("path/to/file.sdf")